udacity/Sunshine-Version-2/README.md

 Sunshine
 ========

-Sunshine is the companion Android app for the Udacity course [Developing Android Apps: Android Fundamentals](https://www.udacity.com/course/ud853).
+Sunshine is the companion Android app created in stages for the Udacity course [Developing Android Apps: Android Fundamentals](https://www.udacity.com/course/ud853).

-Take the course to find out how to build this app a step at a time, and eventually create your own Android App!
+Take the course to find out how to build this app one step at a time, and eventually create your own Android App!

 This is the second version of the Sunshine code.
 The repository has been updated on: